Employment Reference Check Response Letter Examples

 Reference Response Limited by Company Policy

-Use this policy-limited reference response when the employer only confirms employment dates and job title for all reference checks.
+Use this policy-limited reference response when the employer confirms only employment dates and job title for all reference checks.

 Dear [Recipient Name],